Training in the moment-by-moment awareness of thoughts, feelings, bodily sensations, relationships and environment

 Support yourself in the midst of challenging emotions

-Join us for this monthly mindfulness workshop with Lisa Varno!
+Join us for this monthly mindfulness workshop with Lisa Varno, RYT, MMEd., at Open Door in White River Junction, VT!
 Discover a deeper mind/body/heart connection during this heart-felt experiential workshop focused on mindfulness and self-compassion.
 Gather together with a community of others as we explore mindful movement with heart-opening sequences, a guided loving-kindness meditation, reflective journaling, and opportunity for discussion.
+Special focus on the ways in which social comparison and competition act as barriers to human connection.

 Participants should wear comfortable, loose clothing.
 Participants are asked to bring a yoga mat, blanket, journal, and pen.
 All are welcome—come as you are.